How to Create Exceptional Healthcare Customer Service Training

 - Handling forms (insurance and compliance documents)

-- Account and billing questions
+- Answering account and billing questions

 Customer service in healthcare training capitalizes on employee strengths and offers them tools to remedy any areas of weakness.
 This makes both employees and the patients they serve feel valued and important.